 "Shootings of youths are soaring in D.C., vexing city leaders," coverage in The Washington Post, December 11, 2022, featuring Visiting Professor Eduardo Ferrer.

 B.S., Georgetown; J.D., Georgetown

-B.S., J.D., Georgetown.
-Professor Eduardo “Eddie” Ferrer is DCLY’s Legal & Policy Director as well as a founding member and former Executive Director of the organization.
-Professor Ferrer also serves as the Chair of the Board of Directors of the Campaign for Youth Justice and the Chair of the Board of Trustees of The Next Step Charter School in Columbia Heights.
-Professor Ferrer was a member of the 2012-13 class of the Nonprofit Roundtable of Greater Washington’s Future Executive Director Program and served as the Advisory Neighborhood Commissioner for Single Member District 1B10 from 2009-2010.
-Eddie was awarded the 2013 Mid-Atlantic Innocence Project’s “Defender of Innocence Award” for his work securing the release of David Boyce, a innocent man wrongfully convicted in Virginia in 1990, and was recognized in 2008 by Legal Bisnow Magazine as a top “30 under 30” attorney in the District of Columbia.
+Professor Ferrer has served as the Chair of the Board of Directors of a number of non-profit organizations, including DC127, the Next Step Public Charter School, and the Campaign for Youth Justice.
+Professor Ferrer also served as the elected Advisory Neighborhood Commissioner for Single Member District 1B10 from 2009-2010.
+In 2013, Professor Ferrer was awarded the Mid-Atlantic Innocence Project’s “Defender of Innocence Award” for his work securing the release of David Boyce, an innocent man wrongfully convicted in Virginia in 1990.
+He was also recognized in 2008 by Legal Bisnow Magazine as a top “30 under 30” attorney in the District of Columbia.